G-Research/ParquetSharp/docs/Encryption.md

 If the AAD prefix doesn't match the expected prefix an exception will be thrown when reading the file.

-Alternatively, you can implement an `AadPrefixVerifier` if you have more complex verification logic:
+Alternatively, you can implement an `ParquetSharp.AadPrefixVerifier` if you have more complex verification logic:

 ```c#
 internal sealed class MyAadVerifier : ParquetSharp.AadPrefixVerifier